pytorch/rl/README.md

           optim.step()
           optim.zero_grad()
   ```
-  Again, this training loop can be re-used across algorithms as it makes a minimal number of assumptions about the structure of the data.
+  This training loop can be re-used across algorithms as it makes a minimal number of assumptions about the structure of the data.
   </details>

   TensorDict supports multiple tensor operations on its device and shape